dylanmckay/protocol/README.md

 This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream.

+## Under the hood

+The most interesting part here is the [`protocol::Parcel`](https://docs.rs/protocol/0.3.3/protocol/trait.Parcel.html) trait.
+Any type that implements this trait can then be serialised to and from a byte stream.
+All primitive types, standard collections, tuples, and arrays implement this trait.

+This crate also provides:

+* [TCP](https://docs.rs/protocol/0.3.3/protocol/wire/stream/index.html) and [UDP](https://docs.rs/protocol/0.3.3/protocol/wire/dgram/index.html) modules for easy sending and receicing of `Parcel`s
+* A generic [middleware](https://docs.rs/protocol/0.3.3/protocol/wire/middleware/index.html) library for automatic transformation of sent/received data
+  * Middleware has already been written to support [compression](https://docs.rs/protocol/0.3.3/protocol/wire/middleware/compression/index.html)
+  * Custom middleware can be implemented via a trait with two methods

+Checkout the [examples](./examples) folder for usage.

 ## Example

 ```rust